 Barcelona's Metro is the best way to see the main sights

 Composed of eight lines and 161 stations and operating since 1863, the Barcelona Metro is an extensive electric railway network that runs mostly underground, connecting downtown with the suburbs and several adjacent cities, including L’Hospitalet and Badalona.

-Nowadays, Barcelona's best neighborhoods and most of the city's top things to do are well connected by metro.
-The Sagrada Família, Casa Batlló, Platja de la Barceloneta, Arc de Triomf and other spots are accessible from the metro, making it the most convenient way to get around Barcelona.
+Nowadays, Barcelona's best neighborhoods and biggest attractions are well connected by the metro.
+The Sagrada Família, Casa Batlló, Platja de la Barceloneta, Arc de Triomf and other spots are accessible from the metro, making it the most convenient way to get around the city.

 The metro runs from 5am until midnight Sunday to Thursday.
 On Friday, Saturday and the nights before public holidays, it operates until 2am.

 Ride the Ferrocarrils de la Generalitat to the foothills of Barcelona